loda-lang/loda-cpp/README.md

 The language is not limited to sequences -- it supports an arbitrary number of input and outputs.
 It is more powerful than primitive recursion (see, e.g., [program for the Ackermann function](programs/general/ackermann.asm)), but termination is nevertheless guaranteed.

 For a detailed description of the language features, please take a look the [language documentation](https://github.com/loda-lang/loda-lang).
-For more details on the available commands of the `loda` tool, plese see below.
+For more details on the available commands of the `loda` tool, please see below.

 ## Command-Line Tool (C++)